roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5010/checking-device-logs.md

 - Open the serial port tool in your PC.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: For this method, you need a serial port tool which can support DTR function, like Termite.
+ For this method, you need a serial port tool which can support DTR function, like Termite.
 You can download Termite [here](https:\/\/www.compuphase.com\/software_termite.htm).
 :::

 - Alright, after opening the serial tool, configure its setting by following the picture below: